dinoallo/traffic_counter/README.md

 ## Development notes

-- eBPF programs must be small and verifier-friendly.
-Use the Rust `aya-bpf` APIs for stricter type-safety, or maintain the C sources in `traffic-counter-ebpf/` if you need very low-level control.
+- The socket filter must remain short and verifier-friendly; use the Rust `aya-bpf` APIs in `traffic-counter-ebpf/` to describe matches and keep only L3 IP frames.
-- Map pinning: BPF maps can be pinned under `/sys/fs/bpf/traffic_counter/` to persist across loader restarts.
-Userspace will open and aggregate pinned maps when present.
+- Userspace counting happens in sharded hash maps.
+Tune shard count and worker affinity before optimizing the filter—it is usually the CPU bottleneck.
-- Aggregation: userspace should sum per-CPU counters to produce global totals before exporting.
+- Ring sizing matters: set `--block-size`, `--block-count`, and `--frame-size` large enough for the NIC speed to avoid overruns.
+Stats printed by the CLI call out when the kernel drops frames.

 ## Testing & CI